 If you’ve connected over a dating platform, a romance scammer would want to move things to a more personal communication channel and soon.
 They may ask for your email or phone number after just a couple of days.
 That’s because interactions on dating sites and apps are monitored, and they don’t want to risk getting caught.

 Similarly, if they reached out to you on social media, they may display a similar urgency.
 They want to strike a personal connection with you before the possibility of their profile being flagged or reported as fake comes to pass.
+You can safeguard yourself against a romance scammer’s sinister moves by simply insisting on taking things forward at a pace you’re comfortable with.
+Don’t do anything you don’t want out of pressure or a sense of obligation.
+This can help protect you not just from romance scammers but also from myriad other dangers of online dating.

 Related Reading: What Is Financial Infidelity And How To Recognize It